iridl/iridl.github.io/docsrc/admin/maintenance.md

   ./run_ansible
   ```

-* If the Data Library team has made changes to the maprooms that you want to
-  integrate, run with `--build` to pull the new changes.
+* If there have been changes to classic maprooms, run with `--build` to pull the new changes.
+(Rebuilding classic maprooms is skipped by default, because it is time-consuming.)

   ```
   ./run_ansible --build